thebuilder/react-intersection-observer/README.md

 ### Hooks 🎣

-> ⚠️ Make sure you assign the `ref` to a valid DOM element when you create the
-> hook, and that you don't change the `ref` afterwards.

 #### `useInView`

 The new React Hooks, makes it easier then ever to monitor the `inView` state of